How many times today have you told your children to share their toys or be nice to their siblings? 1,000,000? Yup

-Here are a few simple ideas to get the ball rolling and teach your kids to be helpers:
+Here are a few simple ideas to teach your kids to be helpers:

 1. Do easy projects with your kids to help friends in need

-Engage your kids in these projects by noticing opportunities that they bring up in conversation.
+Engage your kids in these projects by noticing opportunities they bring up in conversation.
 For example, if your child mentions, “Jimmy never brings a sandwich to school,” you can suggest making an extra sandwich together to share with Jimmy.
-Be ready to take action to meet needs that you or your child notice.
+Be ready to take action to meet the needs that you or your child notice.
 Don’t let inconvenience or time keep you from contributing to others.

 A great way to choose a project is to think about what your child is skilled at or loves to do.
 For example, does your child love singing and dancing?
-Try contacting a local assisted living home to see if you and your child can come to visit and dance with the residents.
+Try contacting a local assisted living home to see if you and your child can visit and dance with the residents.
 If your child is a lego-building master, take some time to volunteer with your child at the local children’s hospital and share some lego wisdom.
 Helping your child find creative ways to help people using things they’re good at can teach them to find a new purpose in the things they are already passionate about.

 2. Save money together to donate to a worthwhile cause

-If you give your child an allowance, ask them to separate their allowance into three categories – some to spend, some to save, and some to give.
+If you give your child an allowance, ask them to separate it into three categories – some to spend, some to save, and some to give.
 With the money they save to give, work together to find a place to make a donation.
 Tangible things work really well to teach kids the joy of giving.

 We love buying gifts in our house.
 Our kids love receiving toys as gifts, so it’s easy for them to understand how another child would enjoy receiving a toy.
 You can find a local charity that collects toys for the holidays and then save them with your children throughout the year.
 Bring your children with you to purchase the toys and then deliver them together to your charity of choice.